-In the example above you can clearly see that one foot is larger than the other.
-This pair of boots were custom made to fit the wearer whose one foot is permanently swollen due to a medical condition they have.
+In the example above, you can clearly see that one foot is larger than the other.
+This pair of boots was custom-made to fit the wearer, who has one foot that is permanently swollen due to a medical condition they have.

-This tutorial makes it possible to create custom sized footwear which not only look attractive but also fit the wearer perfectly.
+This tutorial makes it possible to create custom-sized footwear which not only looks attractive but also fits the wearer perfectly.

 - Lay out a small quantity of wool slivers on a table surface.
 They should be thick enough to ensure that you cannot see through to the surface below

 - Damp down the surface in the area you would like to start out.

 - Gently lift the small bundle of fibers from the table and place them on the dampened section of each shoe last.

 - You may wish to place the fibers directly onto the last.
 If this is the case, wet the last in the area and start by placing the fibers down on the damp area.